 - Timing and Grouping

 - Findings About

 Exercises are included in numerous places to reinforce the material.

-The course merges the foundational SDTM 2-day course and the Medical Devices ½-day course, and duplicates much of the material in both.
-Students should take either the 2-day medical device SDTM course OR the combination of the 2 day SDTM course plus the ½-day devices course, but not all three.
+The course merges the foundational SDTM two-day course and the Medical Devices ½-day course, and duplicates much of the material in both.
+Students should take either the two-day medical device SDTM course OR the combination of the two-day SDTM course plus the ½-day devices course, but not all three.

 Alternative Option: ½-day SDTM for Medical Devices